An Instrumental Variables Framework to Unite Spatial Confounding Methods: Data application details

-We observed minimal changes in the effect estimates as the degrees of freedom varied, provided that the $p = 10$ additional covariates were included as measured confounders in both the outcome and conditional density models.
-Consequently, we excluded these covariates from the sensitivity analysis to isolate the impact of the spatial basis dimension.
-The confounding adjustment for each method is as follows.
-The oracle approach adjusts for all $14$ covariates, including temperature and humidity variables.
-The baseline approach includes no covariates beyond an intercept.
-IV-TPS adjusts for the fitted values from an unpenalized thin plate spline regression of exposure on latitude and longitude, using $k = 4, \ldots, 8$ degrees of freedom.
-IV-GraphLaplacian adjusts for the projection of exposure onto the smoothest $k$ eigenvectors of the Graph Laplacian, corresponding to the lowest nonzero eigenvalues, with $k = 3, \ldots, 7$.
-Since the eigenvalues for the first two eigenvectors are exactly zero, we begin our analysis at $k = 3$.
+Figure~\ref{fig:sensitivity-analysis-1} displays the truncated exposure effect estimates and their associated uncertainties as a function of the basis dimension.
+In the left columns, the baseline, oracle, and IV methods adjust for all $p = 10$ measured covariates as described in the main analysis.
+In the right columns, the baseline and IV methods do not adjust for any measured covariates.
+Specifically, the baseline approach does not adjust for any covariates beyond an intercept.
+IV-TPS only adjusts for the fitted values from an unpenalized thin plate spline regression of exposure on latitude and longitude, using $k = 4, \ldots, 10$ degrees of freedom.
+IV-GL only adjusts for the projection of exposure onto the smoothest $k$ eigenvectors of the Graph Laplacian, corresponding to the lowest nonzero eigenvalues, with $k = 1, \ldots, 10$.

+Building on prior work documenting the bias–variance tradeoff \citep{dominici2004improved, keller2020a}, we expected the IV methods to deviate from the baseline estimate and move toward the oracle estimate, with increasing variability, as the degrees of freedom $k$ used to construct $A_C$ increased.
+This pattern, however, does not consistently hold.
+We highlight three observations.

+\begin{enumerate} \item When the $p = 10$ additional covariates are included as measured confounders in both the outcome and conditional density models, effect estimates show only minor, nonmonotonic changes as $k$ varies (left columns of the figures).
+We attribute this to the fact that the measured covariates already capture substantial large-scale spatial information, so further adjustment through $A_C$ does not shift the estimates in a strictly monotonic fashion.

+\item IV methods that also adjust for spatial coordinates (IV-TPS+spatialcoord and IV-GL+spatialcoord) are similarly stable across values of $k$, both with and without adjusting for the $p = 10$ measured covariates, likely for the same reason.

-Figure~\ref{fig:sensitivity-analysis} displays the truncated exposure effect estimates and their associated uncertainties as a function of the basis dimension.
-In the top panel, the IV-TPS estimates increase with the degrees of freedom from the baseline estimate (biased) to the oracle estimate (unbiased under strong assumptions) accompanied by increasing uncertainty.
-This trend is consistent with the bias-variance trade-off described by \cite{dominici2004improved}.
-The results for IV-GraphLaplacian are less straightforward.
-The most biased estimate with the narrowest confidence interval occurs at a basis dimension of 4, while estimates for dimensions 5 through 7 are more aligned with the oracle.
-However, unlike IV-TPS, the estimates and uncertainties do not exhibit a clear monotonic relationship with the basis dimension.
+\item In contrast, in the non–covariate-adjusted scenarios (right columns), the IV-TPS and IV-GL estimates generally increase with $k$, moving from the baseline estimate (biased) to the oracle estimate (unbiased under strong assumptions) accompanied by increasing uncertainty.
+This pattern is consistent with the bias–variance tradeoff of \cite{dominici2004improved}.
+In fact, the least biased estimates arise when the degrees of freedom is closer to $k = 8,9,$ or $10$, suggesting that a larger $k$ may have been preferable in the main analysis. \end{enumerate}